g4715/ReadyMetronome/README.md

 Note: Yes I know google has a metronome, I find it is not very flexible and I aim to make a better one.

+---

 ### Build Instructions

 #### Note: Due to some limitations with Cargo Build, these instructions are a little more involved than you might expect.
 I plan on making this easier in the future with actual installers

 1. Clone this repository with `git clone https://github.com/unfinishedideas/ReadyMetronome.git`
 2. Navigate to the project root directory (`cd ReadyMetronome`) and run `cargo build -r` to make a release build
 3. **This is the weird step!** Due to cargo refusing to copy over the `EmeryBoardClick.wav` file, you must run the application from the project root directory in a terminal window.
-Once there, run it with `./target/release/readymetronome.exe`. (or `\`'s if you are on windows) If you see an error when starting the ,metronome with `t` then quit the program and ensure you are in the correct directory.
+Once there, run it with `./target/release/readymetronome.exe`. (or `\`'s if you are on windows) If you see an error when starting the, metronome with `t` then quit the program and ensure you are in the correct directory.
 Alternatively, you can copy the `./assets` folder to `/target/release` and run it normally.

 #### Alternatively, You can run this program in debug mode by cloning the repo down and simply running it with `cargo run`

+---

 ### Usage Instructions